Home » Blog - All About Pets » Blog Posts - Pet Parenting Lifestyle » Still Using These? They’re More Harmful to Pets Than You’d Think

 Another seemingly unobtrusive danger is salt lamps.
 The pink crystal lamps look lovely, but they’re attractive to pets too and can cause salt poisoning.
 As it turns out, too much isn’t just dangerous to people, it can wreak havoc for a pet too.

 Salt poisoning can make the brain swell, which affects coordination.
-It makes basic neurological functions like walking and hearing difficult.
+It makes basic neurological functions like walking and hearing difficult – and it can be particularly toxic to cats, who are often drawn to the salty surface out of curiosity.

 One Kiwi pet parent had to take her cat to an emergency vet visit when this exact thing happened in 2019.
 Lucy the cat had licked the Himalayan salt lamp and by the afternoon she couldn’t walk, hear or see properly.
 She couldn’t use her tongue normally either, affecting her ability to eat and drink.